sandyg6/100-Days-Python-challenge/README.md

 68. Write a program that accepts a sentence and calculate the number of letters and digits. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day68.py)
 69. Write a program that accepts a sentence and calculate the number of upper case letters and lower case letters. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day69.py)
 70. Write a program that computes the value of a+aa+aaa+aaaa with a given digit as the value of a. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day70.py)
 71. Write a python program to interchange first and last elements in a list. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day71.py)
+72. Use a list comprehension to square each odd number in a list.
+The list is input by a sequence of comma-separated numbers. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day72.py)